boyd/airbag/README.md

 # airbag
-Python Exception Debug Magic
+Python exception module to help debug crashes in a web browser.

 # Usage
 Similar to pdb, you can wrap you script's execution in the shell.
 That is:

 python -m airbag yourscript.py

-Any unhandled exceptions will be generate a crash report automatically.
+Any unhandled exceptions will be generate a crash report automatically which opens a browser.